IKEA Canada

 Community Involvement

-Through partnerships and donations, IKEA Canada supports various social causes — from refugee support to affordable housing initiatives.
+Through partnerships and donations, the company supports various social causes — from refugee support to affordable housing initiatives.
 The company also strives to create inclusive, diverse spaces both in its stores and its hiring practices.

 Final Thoughts